|Subject name:||Budget Management and Control|

 The activities included in the subject are:

-In the weekly program you can check when complete them and in the Virtual Classroom you will find all the information about how to develope them and how and when submit them.
+In the weekly program you can check when they start and when they should be submitted.
+On the other hand, in the virtual classroom you will find all the information necessary for its development.

 These activities are combined with the following aspects: